Chapter 2. JavaScript Data Types and Variables

 The variable’s data type is the JavaScript scripting engine’s interpretation of the type of data that variable is currently holding.
 A string variable holds a string; a number variable holds a number value, and so on.
 However, unlike many other languages, in JavaScript, the same variable can hold different types of data, all within the same application.
 This is a concept known by the terms loose typing and dynamic typing, both of which mean that a JavaScript variable can hold different data types at different times depending on context.

 With a loosely typed language, you don’t have to declare ahead of time that a variable will be a string or a number or a boolean, as the data type is actually determined while the application is being processed.
-If you start out with a string variable and then want to use it as a number, that’s perfectly fine, as long as the string actually contains something that resembles a number and ...
+If you start out with a string variable and then want to use it as a number, that’s perfectly fine, as long as the string actually contains something that resembles a number and not something ...

 Get Learning JavaScript, 2nd Edition now with the O’Reilly learning platform.